Bdowdle4/applied-ml-dowdle/lab01/README.md

 - an introduction to your project
 - a clickable link to your notebook file.
 - Instructions on how to set up your virtual environment and run your notebook locally.

-If starting with an assignment README, remove the parts you do not need to present your project.

 ---